 As a marketer, it’s easy to come down with “shiny new thing” syndrome.
 There are so many advertising channels available in the digital space, and they all have the potential to generate revenue for someone.
 But that someone might not be you.

-So, before you ever run campaigns—even before you start selecting your digital advertising KPIs—you need to determine the right channels for your marketing efforts.
+So, before you start selecting your digital advertising KPIs—you must determine your business goals and campaign strategy.

 Digital Advertising Channels (And When to Use Them)